droidian/porting-guide/kernel-compilation.md

 * `KERNEL_IMAGE_WITH_DTB_OVERLAY` determines whether or not to build a dtbo file. if this option is set `KERNEL_IMAGE_DTB_OVERLAY` also needs to be set. if not an attempt to find it will occur.

 * `KERNEL_IMAGE_DTB_OVERLAY` is the path to the dtbo file which can be found in arch/YOURARCH/boot/dts/SOC/

+* `KERNEL_PREBUILT_DT` is available for devices with a prebuilt DT image (such as samsungs) and takes a path in the kernel tree.

 All these values can be viewed by extracting a boot image with unpackbootimg